Breeze/breeze.github.io/doc-breeze-labs/directives-validation.md

 The `zValidate` directive is a way to display property validation errors as error messages adjacent to the errant data value.

-A <a href="http://docs.angularjs.org/guide/directive" target="_blank"><em>directive</em></a> is the AngularJS mechanism for manipulating the browser DOM programmatically as part of the Angular binding process.
+A <a href="http://docs.angularjs.org/guide/directive" target="_blank"><em>directive</em></a> is the AngularJS mechanism for manipulating the browser DOM programmatically as part of the AngularJS binding process.

-Angular ships with a core set of directives that cover many scenarios.
-But they can't cover everything and you are encouraged to extend the Angular binding system with your own directives as we are doing in this lab project.
+AngularJS ships with a core set of directives that cover many scenarios.
+But they can't cover everything and you are encouraged to extend the AngularJS binding system with your own directives as we are doing in this lab project.

 ## Sample